-To unregister a JVM in the regjvm tool window, select the JVM you wish to unregister and click Delete.
+To unregister a JVM in the regivm tool window, select the JVM you wish to unregister and click Delete.

-Alternatively, unregister the JVM with the command line tool regjvmcmd:
+Alternatively, unregister the JVM with the command line tool regivmcmd:

-'''

 regjvmcmd /unregister servername

-'''

-Select Native Mode, If Applicable
+3.4.4.2 Select Native Mode, If Applicable

 If your COM client is running in native mode, check the "Native Mode" or "Native Mode Out-of-Process" radio button in the regjvm window or invoke regjvmcmd with the /native parameter.
-For details on this step, see "Running COM-to-WLS Applications in Native Mode" on page 3-11.
+For details on this step, see Section 3.5, "Running COM-to-WLS Applications in Native Mode."

-Code the COM Client Application
+3.4.5 Code the COM Client Application